Key Takeaways For Sachse Sidewalk Bond Requirements

 What is considered a trip hazard on a sidewalk?

 What are some of the dangers on sidewalks?
-The ADA defines a trip hazard as any vertical change over 1/4 inch or more at any joint or crack.
-Sidewalk cracks can lead to serious injuries so it's important for you to repair sidewalk cracks immediately when they're discovered!
+The ADA defines a trip hazard as any vertical change of 1/4 inch or more at any joint or crack.
+Sidewalk cracks can lead to serious injuries, so it’s important to repair them immediately when they’re discovered!

 What height is considered a tripping hazard?